VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-4/README.md

 - Write JavaScript code taking advantage of the Bootstrap's JS component methods and JQuery methods for controlling Bootstrap JS components.
 - Write Less and Sass code to define your CSS classes.
 - Compile the Less and Sass code into the corresponding CSS classes.
+- Configure NPM scripts and automate your web development.
+- Prepare your project for being hosted on a web server.

 # Desktop web page version
 ![](Desktop-web-version.png)